Choose from 3 policies and cover up to $12,000 with Real Pet Insurance

 Premium Accident & Illness Cover

 This is the highest level of cover offered by Real Pet Insurance.
-With the exclusion of pre-existing conditions, this policy provides cover for up to 80% of your eligible vet bills up to a maximum benefit limit of $12,000 per year.
-This means you don’t have to compromise on the care you can offer to your pooch or feline.
-Accidental injuries covered include:
+This policy provides cover for up to 80% of your eligible vet bills up to a maximum benefit limit of $12,000 per year if your dog or cat suffers an illness or injury.
+This means you don’t have to compromise on the care you can offer to your furry friend.
+Accidental injuries that are covered include:

 - injuries from car accidents